ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 GENERAL
 -------
 This enrollment plugin can digest XML from the Luminis Message Broker, allowing realtime Banner to Moodle integration, as well as full XML extractions from Banner.

-You can use this module with or with Luminis Message Broker.
+You can use this module with or without Luminis Message Broker.
 If you do not use Luminis Message Broker, you can instead use this module to import XML files from banner on a manual or automated basis.

-This is a heavily modified version of the IMS Enterprise plugin.

-Unlike the Moodle 1.5 version of this module, the current can be almost completely customized from with the standard Moodle configuration pages.
+I have tried to make this module as customizable as possible.
 If you need to make changes for your specific install, please let me know, so I can look into making it into a preference item (also take a look at the todo list below).

 INSTALLATION
 ------------
-1. Copy enrol/lmb into the enrol/ directory on your Moodle server.
+1. Make sure the folder is named lmb, then copy to the enrol/ directory on your Moodle server.

 2. Login to your Moodle server as an admin user, and visit the 'Notifications' page.
-Moodle will automatically setup the tables for this module.
+Moodle will run through the install process.

-3. Under Course->Enrolments edit the settings for Luminis Message Broker.
+3. Under Site Administration > Plugins > Enrolments > Manage enrol plugins, enable Banner/Luminis Message Broker.

+4. Click settings Banner/Luminis Message Broker, and configure as desired.
 NOTE: You must save the setting at least once, even if you don't make any changes, before you use this module.
 This is a bug that will be fixed later.

-UPDATING
-________
-If you are updating from a version of the Banner/LMB module before 0.8.1, please delete moodle/lang/en_utf8/enrol_lmb.php and moodle/lang/en_utf8/help/enrol/lmb

 LMB